artandmath/AssetManager/README.md

 # AssetManager
-Asset Manager is a panel for Nuke that pulls assets (i.e. nodes that have a 'file' knob) into rows in a spreadsheet.
+Asset Manager is a panel for Nuke that pulls assets (i.e. any node class that has a 'file' knob) into rows in a spreadsheet.
 The spreadsheet allows the modification of values which are in turn written back to the 'file' knob of the node.
 The spreadsheet columns are determined by a one line string of tokens that describes the structure of the filesystem.
 > [!CAUTION]
 > Asset Manager is at a pre-release/protoype stage and not intended for production use in its current state.
 USE IT AT YOUR OWN RISK!